databricks/koalas/docs/source/user_guide/options.rst

 Available options
 -----------------

 =============================== ============== =====================================================
 Option                          Default        Description
 =============================== ============== =====================================================
-display.max_rows                1000           This sets the maximum number of rows koalas should
+display.max_rows                1000           This sets the maximum number of rows Koalas should
                                                output when printing out various output.
 For example, this value determines the number of rows to be shown at the repr() in a dataframe.
 Set `None` to unlimit